The System Halted

 A concrete gut punch

-Suppose you have about p = 7 significant decimal digits (single-ish precision).
-Sum N = 10^6 numbers of size about 1.
+Suppose, to make this less abstract, that you are working with about p = 7 significant decimal digits — roughly single-precision territory — and you sum N = 10^6 numbers, each of size about 1.

 $\log_{10}(10^6) = 6$